Process of Change in Registered Office from One State to Another in LLP

 Government Fees

-- Government fees for Form 15 and Form 3 and other relevant fee depend on the contribution amount of the LLP.
+- Government fees for Form 15, Form 3, and other relevant fees depend on the contribution amount of the LLP.

 - Professional fees for drafting resolutions, agreements, and filing can vary based on the service provider.